Hike To See the Living Root Bridges of Northeast India

 No one really knows when the first living root bridge was grown in the state, but the first written record can be found in an 1844 Journal of the Asiatic Society of Bengal.
 It was nearly two centuries later, in May 2022, when these natural bridges acquired international renown after UNESCO put them on its tentative list of world heritage sites.

-Known locally as Jingkieng Jri, Meghalaya’s living root bridges are a feat of engineering by the Indigenous War-Khasi and War-Jaintia communities who have grown them over decades and whose descendants have cared for them for generations.
+Known locally as Jingkieng Jri, Meghalaya’s living root bridges are a feat of engineering by the Indigenous War-Khasi and War-Jaintia communities who have grown and cared for them for generations.
 The raw material they work with is not timber, stone, steel, or cement but the living, breathing aerial roots of the rubber fig tree (Ficus elastica) that’s native to the region.

 Each new bridge begins with planting saplings on both sides of a river or a gorge.
 After more than a decade’s wait, rubber figs mature and start generating aerial roots.
 Local bridge builders train these roots to grow horizontally toward the opposite banks, forming a bridge-like structure.
 Over the next two to three decades, as the aerial roots thicken and produce newer branches, these are continuously woven together to form a single tangled root network.
 Any gaps in the network are plugged with fallen leaves, branches, stones, and soil.